Northern line: Recent developments

 In January 2018, Transport for London announced that it would double the period during which it runs peak evening services in the central London section to tackle overcrowding.
-There would now be 24 trains an hour on both central London branches and the northern branches, as well as 30 trains an hour on the Kennington to Morden section between 5 pm and 7 pm.
+There would now be 24 trains per hour on both central London branches and the northern branches, as well as 30 trains per hour on the Kennington to Morden section between 5 pm and 7 pm.